No talk about robotic vacuums should be complete without mentioning Roomba.

 Two virtual walls

 For containment, it comes with a one virtual wall that acts, well, like a wall and virtually blocks the path of the robot from going in areas that are off limits.

-Value for Money
+Value for money: Roomba 860

 This variant has the features found in the 980 while retaining the same navigation found in the older 650.

 It has the same motor as the 960 which means more power plus it uses a lithium ion battery that doubles the battery cycle of the 600 and 700 series.

 Now you know why I’m recommending this over the 700 series.

-The 700 series while being more than $100 cheaper than the 860, still uses the old bristled brush system found in the 650.
+The 700 series while being more than $100 cheaper than the 860 still uses the old bristled brush found in the 650.

 What’s the difference between this and the 880?

-Both variants are the same, except for some aesthetic differences like color but under the hood, both have the same motor, use the same lithium ion battery and motor.
+Both variants are the same, except for some aesthetic differences like color.
+Under the hood, both have the same motor, use the same lithium ion battery and motor.

-A virtual lighthouse is a more complex tool that iRobot developed for the Roomba, it acts like a door that blocks the path of the robot for a period of time and then opens it so that it can clean another room.
+A virtual lighthouse is a more complex tool that iRobot developed for the Roomba.
+It acts like a door that blocks the path of the robot for a period of time and then opens it so that it can clean another room.